ibm-cloud-docs/sap/sap-design-considerations-storage.md

 The following table shows an example of a storage layout for an SAP HANA system.

-SAP HANA Data and SAP HANA Log directory file systems must be striped over eight storage volumes.
+SAP HANA Data and SAP HANA Log directory file systems must be striped over 4 or 8 storage volumes.

 Striping for other file systems (SAP executable files, HANA Shared, HANA Backup, HANA Export) is not required.
 See the SAP TDI documents for general storage requirements.